|1||Kalisz, Greater Poland|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ksawerow air is currently 2.2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ksawerow is currently 7.2 times the WHO annual air quality guideline value

 Good 20 US AQI